alifiroozi80/CKA/CKA/README.md

     - ReadWriteOnce
 ```

-* In PVC we define how much storage, access mode etc. we need
+* In PVC, we define how much storage, access mode, etc., we need
 * K8s Control Plane looks for a PV that satisfies the claims requirements
-* When a suitable PV is found, it binds the claim to the volume, otherwide it will stay unbound.
+* When a suitable PV is found, it binds the claim to the volume.
+Otherwise, it will stay unbound.
-* **NOTE**: Different voluimes may be available in the cluster
+* **NOTE**: Different volumes may be available in the cluster

 </div> <!-- Create PersistentVolumeClaim -->